Indian School, Salalah: History

 The 1970s and the 1980s witnessed rapid industrial growth in Oman as a result of the oil boom.
 This required extra employment and the need was met mainly by Indian workers on work permit visas.
 This community could not bring their children with them from India as there were no Indian academic facilities available then.
 The Indians in Salalah organised under an Indian club and submitted a petition to the Sultan of Oman, Qaboos bin Said al Said.
 He granted permission to construct a small building adjacent to the Indian Club at Haffa area in 1981.

 The school started with classes only until class 4 but increased it by one every year.

 In 1984, the school, being close to the Sultan's Al Hosn Palace was asked to relocate to Dahariz, a new area being developed for educational institutions.
 The school relocated to its new campus in September 1985.

 The school was brought under the purview of the Ministry of private education, Oman in 1988.
 The ministry asked the Indian Embassy Oman to disband the old Indian Club sub committee that was managing the school until then and form an independent one consisting of prominent Indian expatriates in Salalah.

 The school conducted its first class 10th CBSE public exam in 1988 and the class 12th public exam in 1994.
 It celebrated its Silver jubilee in February 2006.

+It has also received the NABET accreditation in 2022, being one of the few schools in Oman to receive it.

 Facilities

 The present campus at Dahariz has 15,297 sq m of area with 6,735 sq m built up.
 The school maintains a turfed playground (the largest lawn amongst all Gulf Schools) and a kindergarten playpen.

-The main building is in the form of a rectangle with an open air quadrangle in the centre.
-All rooms are airconditioned to bear the extreme summer heat.
-The quadrangle is used for the morning general assembly and miscellaneous functions at night.
-The building also houses an indoor auditorium, five broadband connected computer labs, four science labs (chemistry lab, Biology lab, Physics lab and Junior science lab), a maths lab, staff rooms, two Music rooms, a computerised general library, a canteen for teachers, a primary library, 20 Smart Board classes with Kyan multimedia, a first-aid room and an audio-visual room with multimedia facilities.
+The main building is in the form of a rectangle with an open air quadrangle in the centre, that functions as a badminton court.
+All rooms are air conditioned to bear the extreme summer heat.
+The building also houses an indoor auditorium, five broadband connected computer labs, four science labs (chemistry lab, Biology lab, Physics lab and Junior science lab), a maths lab, staff rooms, two Music rooms, two computerised general libraries, a canteen for teachers, a primary library, Smart Board classes with Kyan multimedia, a first-aid room and an audio-visual room with multimedia facilities.
 A new block accommodates classes LKG to grade 2.

 The school has facilities for teaching non-scholastic subjects like arts, craft, music (vocal and instrumental), computer, CCA, environment and physical education.

-The school has about 150 classrooms to accommodate 4,000 students, with 100 plus teaching and more than 25 non-teaching staff.
+The school has about 150 classrooms to accommodate 4,000 students, with 175 plus teaching and more than 25 non-teaching staff.

+The school also provides a counsellor for the students.
 The new block was added to the existing building in August 2010.